Skip to Main Content

 4. Peer-to-peer loan

-Peer-to-peer (P2P) lending platforms pair borrowers and individual investors for unsecured loans that generally range from $25,000 to $50,000.
+Peer-to-peer (P2P) lending platforms pair borrowers with individual investors for unsecured loans that generally range from $25,000 to $50,000.
 Like personal loans, P2P loans are unsecured, so your credit history is a key factor.
 The higher your credit score, the lower the interest rate and the more you can borrow.

 In addition, eligibility requirements for P2P loans are not always as strict as other types.
 Some P2P lenders allow applicants to qualify with a lower credit score, so before making a decision, compare the fees and interest rates with other options.